siberianfox/g2wiki/Development-Environments.md

  * (6) Set the Toolchain path to `C:\yagarto-20121222\bin` and finally hit `OK'
  * (7) Repeat steps (3) - (6) for `Atmel ARM 32-Bit (C Language)`
  * (8) Select `Toolchain Flavour - Yagarto` when you return to the main Advanced panel

-##Things We've Learned - Mostly The Hard Way
-In no particular order:
-* When you plug the SAM-ICE in it may be recognized in SWD or JTAG mode.
-You want it in JTAG mode or the cycle counter profiling won;t work
-* If the Arduino Due indicates that it is connecting to your VM as "Atmel Mode" instead of "Arduino Due", it's because its in the ARM bootloader.
-Unplug and reconnect the USB and it should connect as a Due.
-This is apparent when you have a Windows (or other) VM running in Mac and you get the mac dialog box.
-In other configs the USB might just stop working with no indication.
-Plug and replug.
-* Atmel Studio 6.x still doesn't display ASCII in arrays.
-We included an ASCII table at the end of xio.h so you can look up what the array says.
-Yuk.
-* If you install Studio6.x it may create a /Debug directory.
-Delete this directory.
-It will confuse the debugger into looking there for the tinyg2.elf file, which you don;t want.
-You want the AS6 debugger to look for tinyg2.elf in the TinyG2 directory - which it will if you delete the Debug dir.